garfix/nli-go/README.md

 # NLI-GO

-nli-go is a library, written in Go, that provides a natural language interface to databases.
+nli-go is a library, written in Go, that provides a Natural Language Interface to databases.
 I use it to experiment with nli techniques.
+It is not stable yet and backward-incompatible changes can be made at any time.

 ## Demo